-He concentrates on designing refined scent sculptures for major hotels, retailers and museums around the world including The Pierre, Hotel Americano, Armani, Azul-Japan, Bliss, Bucherer, Dom Perignon, Everlane, Fairmont Hotels, Canada Goose, Grand Hyatt, Hard Rock Hotels and Casinos, Mercedes-Han Sung, New Balance, Oliviers&Co, Visionnaire, and more.
-Christophe is the only perfumer worldwide with scents entered officially in collections such as the International Perfumery Museum in Grasse, Harvard University and the Cleveland Museum of Art.
-He is the only perfumer represented by 2 art galleries, leading to five solo shows in three years: Dillon + Lee in New York City and mianki.Gallery in Berlin, Germany.
-He also created and scent-jockeyed the 30-plus scents for the scent opera “Green Aria” at the Guggenheim Museums (New York and Bilbao) and, with colleague Christoph Hornetz, the 15 scents for the book and movie “Perfume, the Story of a Murderer” (Sueskind/Tykwer).
+In ambient scenting, he has designed refined scent sculptures for major hotels and retailers around the world including Armani, Azul-Japan, Bliss, Bucherer, Dom Perignon, Everlane, Fairmont Hotels, Canada Goose, Grand Hyatt, Hard Rock Hotels and Casinos, Mercedes-Han Sung, New Balance, Oliviers&Co and The Pierre Hotel NYC.
+Some of his creations have been officially entered in collections such as the International Perfumery Museum in Grasse (nine scents), Harvard University (five scents), the Cleveland Museum of Art (two scents) and The Rubin Museum NYC (six scents).
+He created and scent-jockeyed the thirty-three scents for the scent opera “Green Aria” at the Guggenheim Museums in New York and Bilbao and, with colleague Christoph Hornetz and late Thierry Mugler, the fifteen scents for the book and movie “Perfume, the Story of a Murderer” (Sueskind/Tykwer).
 He is represented by Mianki Gallery in Berlin.